idearat/dotfiles/README.md

 git clone https://github.com/idearat/dotfiles ~/.dotfiles
 ```

-Once the repository is in place run the install script:
+Once the repository is in place run the install script from your home directory:

 ```
 ~/.dotfiles/install.sh